NCUSCC/NCUSCC.github.io/README.md

 **We won two second prizes in ASC20-21 (all ranks top 8%) under the leadership of Haichuan Hu and Sheng Yi**

-During this competition, we have overcome Language Exam Challenge, QuEST Challenge and PRESTO Challenge.
+During this competition, we have overcome Language Exam Challenge, QuEST Challenge, and PRESTO Challenge.

 <div align=center><img src="https://cdnjson.com/images/2023/04/08/photo1.md.png"></div>